adalpari/NumberedViewPager/README.md

 _custom:nc_text_color_ is the text color of the counter

-Dont forget to add the custom scheem in the top paent view _xmlns:custom="http://schemas.android.com/apk/res-auto"_
+Don't forget to add the custom scheem in the top paent view _xmlns:custom="http://schemas.android.com/apk/res-auto"_

 ## 3.- Get the NumberedViewPagerHandler in your class and add the PagerAdapter